November 16, 2020

 This program can change your body.
 But so will a lot of other programs (if you do them).

-To put the cost in perspective–Beachbody on Demand is $108 for the YEAR, Cathe on Demand is $19.99/month and Les Mills on Demand is $14.99/month and these programs all have hundreds of home workouts you can access at all times (nothing is ever deleted).
+To put the cost in perspective–Beachbody on Demand is $150-$180 for the YEAR (depending on the promo they’re running), Cathe on Demand is $19.99/month and Les Mills on Demand is $14.99/month and these programs all have hundreds of home workouts you can access at all times (nothing is ever deleted).

 So, is this program worth $90/month?